SFSU-Bethel-Instructional/sum_harness_instructional/README.md

 Your job is to:

 * Add code for setup() and sum() in each of sum_direct.cpp, sum_indirect.cpp, and sum_vector.cpp
-* Add instrumention code in benchmark.cpp to measure elapsed time for the call to the sum() routine
+* Add instrumention code in benchmark.cpp to measure elapsed time for the call to the sum() routine.
+Have a look at the [chrono_timer](https://github.com/SFSU-Bethel-Instructional/chrono_timer) code repo for an example of instrumentation code that measures elapsed time.

 You should not need to modify anything inside CMakeLists.txt.

+# Build environment prerequisites

+To build and run this code, you need to have the following software tools installed on your platform:

+* C++ compiler
+* cmake
+* make

 # Default build instructions: